Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 ---
 title: Transition serialization formats
+summary: An approach for introducing a breaking change to message serialization with no downtime
-reviewed: 2016-10-18
+reviewed: 2018-07-06
 component: Core
 related:
 - nservicebus/serialization
 ---

-This sample illustrates an approach for introducing a breaking change to the [message serialization](/nservicebus/serialization/) format in way that requires no endpoint downtime and no manipulation of message bodies.
+This sample illustrates an approach for introducing a breaking change to the [message serialization](/nservicebus/serialization/) format in a way that requires no endpoint downtime and no manipulation of message bodies.

-NOTE: This sample uses 4 "Phase" Endpoint Projects to illustrate the iterations of a single endpoint in one solution.
+NOTE: This sample uses four "Phase" endpoint projects to illustrate the iterations of a single endpoint in one solution.

-The [External Json.NET Serializer](/nservicebus/serialization/newtonsoft.md) is used in this sample, but the Phased upgrade approach is applicable to changing the format any serializer or even moving between different serializers.
+The [external Json.NET serializer](/nservicebus/serialization/newtonsoft.md) is used in this sample, but the phased upgrade approach is applicable to changing the format any serializer or even moving between different serializers.

-## Message Contracts
+## Message contracts

 snippet: messages

-## Message Compatibility
+## Message compatibility

-To highlight compatibility between iterations of the endpoint, each Phase sends a message to itself, the upper phase, and the lower phase.
+To highlight compatibility between iterations of the endpoint, each phase sends a message to itself, the upper phase, and the lower phase.

 For example Phase3 sends to itself, Phase2, and Phase4.